Skip to Content

 Ingredients

-• 2 large leeks, white and light green parts thinly sliced
+• 2 large leeks, white and light green parts, thinly sliced (about 2 cups)

 • 2 garlic cloves, minced